How do I apply to AUS (bachelor’s or master’s degrees)?

 Processing of early admissions applications for fall semester starts during the month of October.
 Processing of regular admissions applications for fall semester starts during the month of April.
 Processing of applications for spring semester starts during the month of October.

 Complete applications submitted within the above periods will be processed within 10 working days.
-Decision can be expected within 15 working days only if the application is complete.
 Check your email regularly to see if supporting documents are required to process your application.

 Admitted applicants will receive an official Admission Letter by email or courier.
 Please note that receiving an AUS ID number and/or AUS email account does not mean that an applicant has been accepted to AUS.